xRuffKez/DomainGraveyard/README.md

 ## Domain Graveyard
 sourced from https://github.com/hagezi/dns-blocklists

+Domains which return NXDOMAIN and SERVFAIL
-Use the lists to clean your block lists or knee down and prey!
+Use the lists to clean your block lists or knee down and pray!